Operation ASHA: Research

 In collaboration with Johns Hopkins-Economic Department and MIT-J-PAL, Operation ASHA studied incentivizing community health workers to determine if monetary rewards for finding new TB suspects will result in health workers identifying more TB patients that can then be treated, as well as preventing patients from default.

 Operation ASHA worked with University College London (UCL) to study the detection of depression in TB patients and family members.
 If a correlation between adherence to treatment and depression is found as suspected, an intervention program similar to one used in the UK can be developed for India and implemented at a later stage of the study.

 Operation ASHA was involved in a research project with University College London wherein TB specialist Dr. Marc Lipman and his team analyzed the eCompliance data for two years.
 It was accepted for a poster presentation for the International Union Against Tuberculosis and Lung Disease Conference 2016.
-There has also been a poster presentation at the British Thoracic Society on eCompliance titled ‘Utilizing Community Empowerment and Biometrics to Facilitate DOTS in Delhi Slum Populations: The Operation ASHA Model’.
+There has also been a poster presentation at the British Thoracic Society on eCompliance titled "Utilizing Community Empowerment and Biometrics to Facilitate DOTS in Delhi Slum Populations: The Operation ASHA Model".

 Operation ASHA conducted a randomized control trial (RCT) with MIT JPAL on whether use of biometrics give improved outcomes when used by community health workers or not.

 Operation ASHA, Johns Hopkins, University of Maryland and University of Chicago are conducting an RCT to determine whether giving cash incentives to existing TB patients will encourage them to find others with symptoms and refer them to our program.

-With support from the Bill and Melinda Gates Foundation, Operation ASHA and Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health of University of Chicago are conducting workshops with underprivileged teens in Lucknow, Uttar Pradesh, India.
-Through games and storytelling, we will better understand the social determinants of adolescent health and well-being.
+With support from the Bill and Melinda Gates Foundation, Operation ASHA and Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health of University of Chicago are conducting workshops with underprivileged teens in Lucknow, Uttar Pradesh, India, to better understand the social determinants of adolescent health and well-being.
 The goal is to empower youth to develop strategies for improving gender equality and sexual and reproductive health.

 TB and diabetes: Through a six-month pilot, Operation ASHA investigated the potential ways and means of establishing a sustainable model for diabetes management among TB patients.